Losant/losant-docs/docs/organizations/overview.md

 From here you can edit the organization's name, description and icon color.

+#### Deleting an Organization

+You may also delete the organization from this screen by clicking the `Delete Organization` button in the bottom bar. **This cannot be undone**, so be absolutely sure before taking this action.

+Deleting an organization will:

+-   Delete all applications tied to the organization, including all sub-resources under those applications (devices, workflows, etc.)
+-   Delete all data tied to those applications and their sub-resources.
+-   Delete all dashboards tied to the organization.
+-   Nullify any pending organization invitations.
+-   Cancel the organization's billing plan, meaning the credit card on file will no longer get billed after the final invoice (if charges exist).
+If the account has a credit, that amount will be applied back to the credit card on file.

+Deleting an organization will **NOT**:

+-   Delete or otherwise affect the Losant accounts of any organization member, including those members' Sandbox resources or resources tied to other organizations
+-   Cancel any outstanding debt for provided services.

 ### Usage

 ![Organization Settings Usage](/images/organizations/org-settings-usage.png "Organization Settings Usage")